goldenmaze001/patcher/README.md

 # patcher

-#### 介绍
+#### description

-admin 生成md5文件

-patcher 更新程序
+This is a desktop program based on Go and Fyne.

+step 1.
+the module `imetin2/patcher/admin` is used to generate the MD5 configuration file.
+Then you can upload the client files along with the configuration file to the web server.

+step 2.
+the module `imetin2/patcher` is the pather program.
+You just need to configure the constant in main.go.

-#### 构建方式
+#### build

-go构建（不弹出命令行窗口）
+**go build without cli window**

-go build  -ldflags -H=windowsgui main.go
+`go build  -ldflags -H=windowsgui main.go`

-fyne构建（windows）
+**fyne build（windows）**

-fyne package -os windows -icon metin2.ico
+`fyne package -os windows -icon metin2.ico`